borntofrappe/game-development/Games/Picross/README.md

 #### Update

-The init function is modified to receive a table, and to hide the hints if a flag is explicitly specified.
+The `init` function is modified to receive a table, and to hide the hints if a flag is explicitly specified.
+Moreover, the class receives a value for the size of the grid.
+This is useful in the moment the game needs to display the levels in the selection state, with a considerably smaller size.

 ```lua
 function Level:init(def)